thicclatka/SQLJobScheduler/docs/04_joblister.md

 - Automatically captures and displays output from the running job's tmux session
 - Updates in real-time as the dashboard refreshes
 - Shows complete terminal output including errors and progress
+- Source of progress is a captured pane from the tmux session stored in `logs/tmux4wa`

 #### Job Runner Status